 China's consumers live in poor provincial cities that are just getting wired for online shopping, and rich coastal megalopolises and tech hubs where incomes and shopping habits mirror the wealthiest European and American fashion hubs.
 "There is no one China," said McKinsey & Company global managing partner Kevin Sneader.

 India, too, is highly diverse and changing rapidly.
 For one, women are growing more assertive in challenging patriarchal norms, breaking down taboos around sex and demanding to play roles in society beyond wife or mother, said Karla Bookman, founder and editor of The Swaddle, a women's health and culture site based in India.
 "Feminism has been alive and well in India for a long time," she said.
 "What has changed is where they are pushing back against the status quo [and] they now have more of a platform with social media."
 Again, the world is full of multiplicity and brands need to wise up.

 4. Activism Needs More Action, Less Talk

-Katherine Hamnett started her panel by tossing T-shirts emblazoned with the slogan “Fashion Hates Brexit” into the audience.
-But the vocal opponent of Britain’s exit from the European Union had a larger point.
-“I think T-shirts are great, marches are great, but unless you follow them up with political action, holding your elected representative to account… this is what we actually have to do,” she said.
+Katharine Hamnett started her panel by tossing T-shirts emblazoned with the slogan "Fashion Hates Brexit" into the audience.
+But the vocal opponent of Britain's exit from the European Union had a larger point.
+"I think T-shirts are great, marches are great, but unless you follow them up with political action, holding your elected representative to account… this is what we actually have to do," Hamnett said.

 Fashion brands often make one-off gestures: a trans models on a catwalk, or a one-time donation to a trendy cause.
 But this is where activism begins, not where it ends, said many of the speakers at VOICES.
-“In this moment, people are more in love with the idea of resistance than the work of resistance,” said DeRay Mckesson, an activist and author best known for his work with Black Lives Matter.
+"In this moment, people are more in love with the idea of resistance than the work of resistance," said DeRay Mckesson, a civil rights activist, podcaster and author best known for his work with Black Lives Matter.